ampize/docs/content/docs/guides/datamodels.md

 ### Custom Object Types

-Every object field that compose your custom Type must belongs to one of internal or custom Types:
+Every object field that composes your custom Type must belong to one of the internal or custom Types:

 ```json
 {